You can also download our How to Vote in Florida guide as a PDF.

 More detailed information is available in our Vote in Person section.

-• Can I vote by Mail?
-Yes, in the state of Florida you can request to vote by mail for any reason.
+- Can I vote in Florida by Mail?
+Yes, in the state of Florida you can request to vote-by-mail for any reason.

-• Which counties in Florida will have accessible vote by mail?
-For the General Election on November 8, all Florida counties should have accessible vote by mail.
+- Which counties in Florida will have accessible vote-by-mail?
+All counties should have accessible vote-by-mail.
 Please contact your county’s supervisor of elections for more information.

-• When do I need to request and return my ballot?
-You must request your vote by mail ballot not later than 5 p.m. on the 10th day before the election, or October 29, 2022
+- When do I need to request and return my ballot?
+You must request your vote-by-mail ballot not later than 5 p.m. on the 10th day before the election, or October 24.
+2024

 Additional Resources